bruno-robert/polybiblioglot/README.md

 # Notes and limitation (for now)

 ## Limitations
-- Currently, polybiblioglot uses a free API for translation that is limited both in terms of how many calls we can make per day, but also limits each query to 500 chars.
 - The OCR method used is optimized for high acuracy and not speed.
 I might add the functionality to change this in the future.

 ## Notes